 Yankee All-Star League events were marred by rain outs.
 By season’s end, only 1 of the 2 scheduled events at the Speedbowl were actually run.
 The 50 lapper was won by “Chargin'” Charlie Jarzombek.
 It was the Long Island (NY) Modified legend’s only career victory at the shoreline oval.
 For more information on this series click here.

-"Mr Mysterious" Wayne Smith won his 2nd Championship (1969) when he won the Grand American title by a slim 7 points over Brian McCarthy.
+“Mr Mysterious” Wayne Smith won his 2nd Championship (1969) by clinching Grand American title by a slim 7 points over Brian McCarthy.
 The last point event on September 10th was rained out and not rescheduled.
-The championships were determined per the point standings after the September 3rd event and McCarthy's hopes to catch Smith were over.
-Wayne N. Smith, who drove the #5 car ("Mysterious" drove the #70), was the only repeat feature winner as he won the last 2 GA features of the season.
+The championships were determined per the point standings after the September 3rd event and McCarthy’s hopes to catch Smith were over.
+Wayne N. Smith, who drove the #5 car (“Mysterious” drove the #70), was the only repeat feature winner as he won the last 2 GA features of the season.
 There were 11 different winners over 12 feature events.
 All races were 25 laps.

 The July 16th Grand American event was cancelled after the division’s race teams united to strike against the officials when their heats were scrapped for that evenings’ program.
 According to the following week’s United Scene track program: ” The Grand Americans sat out the show on July 16th, as a disagreement with the track and competitors developed over the dropping of the heats for the evening.
 All apparently has been resolved, however, and the action will return to normal this weekend.”
 Harvey Tattersall Jr ran two 20-lap Street Stock features to make up for the lost GA feature.
 Those races were won by Bob Faiella and Harry Rice.